NourStudios/NoCODE/README.md

 # NoCODE
-NoCODE AI is going to be a local "engine" where it learns to recreate games or predicting the next frames of just a video.
-Code will be shared soon and tests will be shared.
+NoCODE AI is a local "engine" where it learns to recreate games or predicting the next frames of just a video.